dnguyen800/dnguyen800.github.io/_posts/2019-04-26-travel-preparations.md

 ### 2. Identify required travel visas and apply

-Russia, Vietnam, Bolivia require travel visas.
+Russia, Vietnam and Bolivia require travel visas.
 Some countries require registration months in advance, and others allow for visa registrations when arriving in the country.
 You may also need to submit your passport with the application.
 I would guess all visa applications require proof of residence, so book a hostel using [Hostelworld](https://www.hostelworld.com/) and include the e-mail confirmation as part of your application.

 I watched a friend apply for a Bolivian visa at the border between Chile and Bolivia, and it was an unnecessarily chaotic experience.
 They wanted $160 US dollars, in crisp, unbent bills, and so my friend had to ask people in line to exchange bills with him.
 It didn't help that the armed guards were waving their rifles and yelling at him, an unarmed foreigner.